Health Insurance in Panama Over 55: Your Real Options in 2026

 * SafetyWing Nomad Insurance has no strict age limit.
 Prices increase with age.

-PassportCard: The Strongest Option for Ages 55–64
+PassportCard: The Best International Option for Ages 55–64

 PassportCard accepts new members up to age 64.
 That's 9 extra yearsbeyond any local insurer.
 And once you're in, renewal is lifelong— they can't cancel you for age.